ravi-del/blah-blah/README.md

 ### TestNG '.xml' file
 `/suites/file_name.xml` <br />
-Configure the xml file (eg: file_name.xml) of TestNG by specifying the groups and classes in the suite tag.
+Configure the .xml file (`file_name.xml` in this case) of TestNG by specifying the groups and classes in the suite tag.
 This will invoke the testing according to the details in file_name.xml file.

 ### Configuration file
 `/config/config_name/config_name.config` <br />
-Configure the .config file (eg: config_name/config_name.config) to suit a service.
-Specify the endpoint and the details of the Data Base being used.
+Configure the .config file (`config_name/config_name.config` in this case) to suit a service.
+Specify the endpoint of the service and the details of the Postgres Data Base being used in the config file.

 ### Initializing the Postgres Database
 Add a table in Postgresql Database with the test data.